What is MojuKai?

 McDojos and False Ranks

-MojuKai gakusei (students) must study and prepare a minimum of four months between each kyu rank (under black belt).
+MojuKai gakusei (students) must study and prepare a minimum of four months between each kyu rank (under black belt) until Brown Belt then there is a minimum six month training period between advancement.
 This provides the student sufficient time to not only learn the techniques required for each rank, but to build true proficiency.
 Review of the testing requirements in the 'Belt Ranks' allows one to follow the path through gradually ascending abilities.
 If the student does not become adept at skills in one level, they will not be able to perform the required skills at the next level.
 It takes time to become capable; anyone who promises otherwise is simply taking your money and wasting your time.
 Be willing to earn your rank.

 No Religious Undertones

-One of the deviations from tradition in MojuKai is the removal of any Shintoism.
-Most Okinawan / Japanese systems require for their students to begin class by "paying respects" to deceased instructors such as Dr. Funakoshi or O'Sensei (Dr. Chitose).
-This is done by performing seiza rei (kneeling bow), a ritualized demonstration of fealty.
+One of the few deviations from tradition in MojuKai is the removal of any semblance of Shintoism.
+Most Okinawan / Japanese systems require for their students to begin class by "paying respects" to instructors (both living and deceased) by performing seiza rei (kneeling bow), a ritualized demonstration of fealty.
 This is not done in MojuKai.
-While we recognize the traditional line of Japanese masters of karate, a line descending from Dr. Funakoshi, Dr. Chitose, and Kaicho Yamamoto (see the 'History' page), we do not prostrate ourselves to their honor because most of our students are Christian and are opposed to doing so.
+While we recognize the traditional line of Japanese masters of karate, a line descending from Master Funakoshi, Dr. Chitose, and Kaicho Yamamoto (see the 'History' page), we do not bow to show them honor because most of our students are Christian and are opposed to doing so.
 Instead, we honor those who have come before us by giving them credit for their accomplishments.
 We show respect for them in the manner which we practice the art that they have passed down.
 This means demonstrating good citizenship, being respectful to the process, striving to achieve excellence, and exhibiting humility - as well as having Bushido (Warrior's Way).